kathyzxu/embedOR/README.md

 # Testing embedOR algorithm in comparison with tSNE and UMAP

 The embedOR algorithm was tested against tSNE and UMAP on various datasets.

-Preprocessing scripts, visualizations, and results are documented.
+Respository contains preprocessing scripts, visualizations, and result statistics.

 Notes:
 * The only non-scRNA-seq datasets are Wikipedia (text) and CIFAR (images), both of which were embedded into vector representations using machine learning models.